Newcastle University - Case Study

 In this way, 2020 Vision has created a 220‐camera CCTV infrastructure covering more than 80 per cent of the University’s main campus.
 This infrastructure has proved flexible enough to benefit from technological advances such as digital recording and also provides a good platform for migration to Internet Protocol (IP) to take advantage of some of the latest developments in IP‐Surveillance, when University security budgets allow.
 It is also able to help the University to adapt to new security threats and procedure stipulations as they emerge.

-2020 Vision carried out all initial installation work and developed the node‐based distributed CCTV system architecture which enabled the University to continue to expand the system cost effectively out of its own security budgets during the next 10 years as new buildings are constructed and brought on stream to cope with a near doubling of student numbers at the University during this period.
+2020 Vision carried out all initial installation work and developed the node‐based distributed CCTV system architecture that enabled the University to continue its expansion of the system cost effectively out of its own security budget during the next 10 years as new buildings are constructed and brought on stream to cope with a near doubling of student numbers at the University.

 The University’s CCTV Control Room looks like ‘mission control’ today.
 Eight 42‐inch LCD screens display key sections of the University in quad or 16‐split screen views.
 The use of Instek Command Center software enables the University CCTV operators to set up groups of cameras.